Colorectal screening

 Average-risk adults often compare Cologuard with colonoscopy and want help understanding which route makes the most sense before they commit.

-Patients usually ask whether a multi-cancer blood test can add something useful and whether it replaces standard screening.
-It does not replace standard screening.
+Learn whether a multi-cancer blood test may add something useful and why it does not replace standard screening.

 Pap smears, HPV co-testing, and cervical-screening follow-up already map to Nao women's health visits and location pages.